MrMichael3/bodet-scorepad-parser/README.md

 ## Features

 Currently the script *only listens for data related to floorball*.
-It serves as a template for other sports.
+It can serve as a template for other sports.

 - Captures real-time data from a TCP socket.
-- Filters and processes only messages with a specific type identifier (number `11`).
+- Filters and processes only messages with a few specific type identifiers (number `11, 12 and 13`).
 - Message `11` contains the following data:
   - Home team score.
   - Guest team score.
   - Current game time (minutes and seconds).
   - Current game period (including overtime indicated as "E").
+- Message `12 and 13` contain data regarding penalties (which are not parsed yet).
 - Outputs the parsed information to the console and a JSON file.

 ## Prerequisites